Integrate with Zendesk

 3. Give the field a meaningful name.

-Your agents can either manually fill the process ID in each ticket but it's easier if you send the instance ID from the Next Matter workflow to Zendesk with an integration step.
+Your agents can either manually fill the workflow ID in each ticket but it's easier if you send the instance ID from the Next Matter workflow to Zendesk with an integration step.

 See how to send instance details to Zendesk